 Benefits paid before the age of 55 would be unauthorised under HM Revenue and Customs tax rules and would be subject to significant tax charges.

+The Government has announced that the earliest age you can take your pension will increase from age 55 to 57 from 6 April 2028.
+This will not apply if you have to take your pension early due to ill health.
+See Pension age changes for more information.

 Will my pension and lump sum be reduced if I retire early?

 If you joined the L G P S after 30 September 2006, retire and elect to receive benefits before age 65 your pension and lump sum, initially calculated as detailed in the section on Retirement benefits, will be reduced to take account of being paid for longer.
 How much your benefits are reduced by depends on how early you take them.